Caldwell Parish Profile

 Program Highlights

-Individuals and families today deal with multiple issues in raising children, eating right and spending smart in order to live well.
-Nutrition programs presented to clientele are designed to increase their nutrition knowledge which in turn helps them live a healthier lifestyle.
-Youth participating in AgCenter nutrition programs learn the importance of making healthier choices and the harmful effects of eating food high in calories, fat, and sugar over an extended period of time.
-WIC clients learn how to stretch their food dollars by participating in food preparation demonstrations using ingredients that can be purchased with their WIC vouchers.
+Individuals and families today deal with multiple issues in raising children, eating right and spending food dollars wisely.
+SNAP Ed Nutrition programs presented to clientele are designed to increase their nutrition knowledge which helps them live a healthier lifestyle.
+Healthy Communities efforts help key stakeholders identify barriers to healthy living in their communities and puts plans in place to make policy, systems, and environmental changes through the work of coalitions.
+Youth participating in SNAP Ed Nutrition programs learn the importance of making healthier choices and the harmful effects of eating food high in calories, fat, and added sugars.
+WIC clients learn how to stretch their food dollars by participating in food preparation demonstrations using foods that can be purchased with their WIC vouchers.

 4-H Youth Development

-Youth enrolled in 4-H, grades 4-12, meet monthly and have the opportunity to learn and practice parliamentary procedure, gain information about club contests, events and camps and learn from demonstrations presented by their peers and 4-H staff.
+Youth enrolled in 4-H meet monthly and have opportunities to learn and practice parliamentary procedure, gain information about club contests, events and camps, and learn from demonstrations presented by their peers and 4-H staff.
 Club meeting programs include leadership, science, technology, work force preparation, fitness and health, gardening, and agriculture.
 Junior Leader Club members learn skills by becoming more engaged in 4-H and their community through community service and service-learning experiences.
-Shooting Sports members engage in activities that develop self-discipline and promote the highest standards of safety, sportsmanship, and ethical behavior.

 Agriculture and Natural Resources

 Caldwell Parish is a rural parish that has row crops and timber for the bulk of its income with many producers also raising cattle to subsidize their income.
-The LSU AgCenter provides producers with research-based information gathered from variety test plots planted in the parish to prepare them for the growing season.
+Producers are provided research-based information gathered from variety test plots planted in the parish to prepare them for the growing season.
 Producers learn about pasture management and pesticides which enables better care of their pastures producing higher quality hay and animals for the marketplace.
-Producers are growing more corn and soybeans in the parish due to the rising cost associated with growing cotton.

 Who We Reach

-• 1,374 adults reached through agriculture and natural resources, family and consumer sciences
+• 1,685 adults reached through agriculture and natural resources, and nutrition and community health.

 How We Reach Them